 Healthy tips about eating rice dumplings:

-• A savoury rice dumpling is usually made with high-fat ingredients such as pork belly and Chinese preserved meat.
+- A savoury rice dumpling is usually made with high-fat ingredients such as pork belly and Chinese preserved meat.
 One such dumpling of medium size contains 17 grams of fat (3 to 4 teaspoons of oil), which is 30% of an adult’s recommended upper limit of daily total fat intake.
 It is therefore suggested that the fat layers and the preserved meat be trimmed from the dumpling before eating to cut down on fat intake.

-• Some rice dumplings contain Chinese ham (Jinhua ham), salted duck egg yolks and Chinese preserved meat, which are processed foods with high-sodium content.
+- Some rice dumplings contain Chinese ham (Jinhua ham), salted duck egg yolks and Chinese preserved meat, which are processed foods with high-sodium content.
 They should be consumed in small amount to reduce the risk of hypertension.

-• Although “Gan-shui” rice dumpling of 244 grams has a lower fat content than a savoury one of 253 grams, its content of glutinous rice is higher.
-Thus, “Gan-shui” rice dumpling has the similar energy value to a savoury one.
+- Although “Gan-shui” rice dumpling of 244 grams has a lower fat content than a savoury one of 253 grams, its content of glutinous rice is higher.
+Thus, “Gan-shui” rice dumpling has a similar energy value to a savoury one.
 If “Gan-shui” rice dumpling is to be eaten as part of a main meal, limit the amount to one.
 Also, a dish of blanched vegetables and a suitable portion of lean meat are recommended to supplement a rice dumpling meal to compensate for the lack of dietary fibre and protein.

 Healthy tips for making your own savoury rice dumplings: